3 Critical Digital Wellness Habits for College Freshmen

 It’s true that once they leave for college, what they do with their technology is out of our hands.
 But, that doesn’t mean that we can’t prepare them to make healthy choices once no one is there to oversee them.
 Don’t forget, that prefrontal cortex isn’t done developing until age 25!
 So while they may seem all grown up, they are in fact still developing and therefore more susceptible to the magnetic pull of the online world.

-While smartphone and tech overuse can have various negative outcomes, the 3 potential impacts of technology that I believe are most critical for young adults to consider are:
+While smartphone and tech overuse can have various negative outcomes, the 3 ways in which tech most often interferes with a healthy college experience are:

-Considering these questions in advance can really help our children to be more mindful once they arrive at school.
+Taking a little time to prompt your teen to considering these questions in advance can help them to be more mindful once they arrive at school.
 Let’s look at some of what you’ll want to discuss with your rising college freshman:

 Issue: How To Create Healthy Physical Boundaries with Tech